 The University of Rochester offers several different types of living arrangements competitively priced.
 Freshmen housing largely consists of double rooms – both with single gender floors and co-ed floors, conveniently located near dining facilities, and the academic buildings.
 Upperclassmen housing has a variety of options: double rooms, singles, suites of 6-8 people, and two, three, and four person apartments.
 Upperclassmen housing rates vary by locations.

-If you would like to request a room change, please complete the form below.
+If you would like to request a room change, please come to the Residential Life & Housing Services Central office located in 020 Gates Wing, of SBA Hall (outdoor entrance).
 Make sure to be detailed and reasonable in your request.
 The Office for Residential Life will contact you prior to any move and you would have the right to accept or decline the new assignment.
 When you are offered a new room assignment, you will be given 48 hours to make a decision on whether to accept or decline the new assignment.
 Failure to decide within the specified time limit will result in the offer being withdrawn.
 If you refuse 3 offers, you will be placed at the end of your class year and considered for a room change after your fellow classmates have had the opportunity to choose.
 Requests will be honored in time and date order, if and when space becomes available.

 Incoming freshman housing placements are made at the discretion of our Undergraduate Assignments team at the University of Rochester.
 Housing contracts/applications are due June 2 for on-time consideration.
 Assignments are made randomly, with attention paid to preferences, as noted on the application.
 We cannot guarantee that everyone will get their first or second choice, but we do our best to try and match up interests.
 Late applicants will be housed but will have a lessened likelihood of being placed in a first or second preference for housing type.

 Room types vary from hall to hall.
 Please see the link to your assigned hall to for further room approximate size information.
 See RocRes